sodadata/docs/soda-cloud/collaborate.md

 * Share a [filtered view of your datasets]({% link soda-cloud/organize-datasets.md %}) with colleagues by sharing the URL of your narrowed search.
 * [Connect]({% link soda-core/connect-core-to-cloud.md %}) Soda Core to your Soda Cloud account.
-* [Create an alert]({% link soda-cloud/monitors.md %}) to send Slack notifications when a scan surfaces a data issue.
 * [Organize your datasets]({% link soda-cloud/organize-datasets.md %}) in Soda Cloud to facilitate your search for the right data.
 * Need help?
 Join the <a href="http://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.